cmayer/MitoGeneExtractor/README.md

 MitoGeneExtractor can also mine sequences from assemblies or from long read libraries.
 It can even be used to extract genes of interest from whole mitochondrial or nuclear genome/transcriptome assemblies.

-Input file formats:
+### MitoGeneExtractor requires two input files:
-- The amino acid reference must be provided in a fasta file.
+- The amino acid reference in fasta file format.
+MitoGeneExtractor version > 1.9.3 can simultaneously analyse multiple references within one fasta file.
-- The nucleotide reads/assemblies/genomes must be provided in the fasta or the fastq format.
+- The nucleotide reads/assemblies/genomes in the fasta or fastq format.
+If read data is provided in fastq format, MitoGeneExtractor  version > 1.9.3 will internally transform this to fasta format.
+If multiple input-files are specified (e.g. from paired-end sequencing), these files will be internally concatenated by MitoGeneExtractor version > 1.9.3.
+Since paired-end information cannot be exploited, paired-end libraries can be combined with single-end data.

-If the input is a sequencing library, we recommend to pass quality trimmed reads to MitoGeneExtractor.
+***Recommendation:*** Since quality scores are not included in the analysis, we recommend to pass quality trimmed reads to MitoGeneExtractor.
+If multiple input files exist (e.g. from paired-end sequencing), these files can be concatenated beforehand and subsequently trimmed in single-end mode.

 ## Supported Platforms: